Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/first-time-sign-in.md

 ### My Stuff, Organization, Workspaces

 Your personal space, **My Stuff**, is great and useful, but Slingshot is about effective collaboration in *Workspaces* where you run teams and projects.
-So, you're probably wondering how to switch between your personal space, the Organization, and the workspaces?
+So, you're probably wondering how to switch between your personal space, the Organization, and the workspaces...

 Check out the image below: